ms1498/groupSoftwareProject/README.md

-# groupSoftwareProject
+# UWeave
-There is an example database in resources/, further info in that directory.
+The `resources/` directory contains an example database, along with further information.